harrycheng20/XiangCheng.github.io/index.md

 # Welcome

-Hi, I am a final year undergraduate student from China, major in Electronic and Electrical Engineering at University of Electronic Science and Technology of China and University of Glasgow.
+Hi, I am a final year undergraduate student from China, major in Electronic and Electrical Engineering at University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UoG).

 My research interests including data mining and machine learning, now I am applying for PhD program in computer science, you can find my **[CV](./assets/CV/English CV of Xiang CHENG.pdf)** here.